mslib/remote-host/README.md

 **REMOTEHOST LIBRARY**
 ======================

-This library provides an easy way to send requests to Web APIs.
+This PHP library provides an easy way to send requests to Web APIs.

+### System requirements

+RemoteHost library requires PHP 5.3 or later.

+#### PHP extensions

+The following PHP extensions are required:

+- PHP Curl;

+For more information about how to install all required extensions, please refer to their online documentation.

+### Dependencies

-It is based on ZendFramework2.
+The RemoteHost library is based on ZendFramework2.
 The following ZF2 modules are currently used (take a look at the composer.json for a full overview about all dependencies):

 ```js